Online Roulette Guide

 French Roulette

 In some cases, South African online casinos happen to offer French Roulette.
-French Roulette is the Roulette variant with the highest chances of winning and the lowest possible house edge thanks to two additional rules; En Prison and La Partage.
+French is the variant with the highest chances of winning and the lowest possible house edge thanks to two additional rules; En Prison and La Partage.

 En Prison Roulette Rule

-Whenever the outcome of a Roulette spin is zero, some casinos allow half of the initial bet to be returned to the player.
+Whenever the outcome of a spin is zero, some casinos allow half of the initial bet to be returned to the player.
 However, the initial bet is placed again for another round on the same numbers, hence the term ‘’En Prison’’, meaning ‘’in prison’’.
 If the next spin, the ball ends up in the zero pocket again, the bets are lost indefinitely.

 La Partage Roulette Rule